MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap13-appinstaller.md

 ### Remarks

 An App Installer file specifies where your app is located and how to update it.
 Declaring an App Installer file in the package manifest enables auto-update scenarios that allow the app to be updated without user intervention.
 For more information on auto-update, see [Auto-update and repair apps](/windows/msix/app-installer/auto-update-and-repair--overview).
-For more information on App Installer files, see [](/windows/msix/app-installer/app-installer-file-overview).
+For more information on App Installer files, see [App Installer file overview](/windows/msix/app-installer/app-installer-file-overview).

 ### Requirements